 My goal in reviewing this work is manifold.
 I want to use it as an opportunity to examine the power of rhetoric, to clarify places of misrepresentation or perhaps misunderstanding within the pages of Ward’s work, and to present simple counter arguments to the many claims made by Ward.
-I plan to do this in a series of articles, and I imagine the scope of what I have set out to cover may expand as I go.
 I want to provide an analysis and in some places, refutation, of the content found within Ward’s work.
-In this first article, I will begin reviewing the introduction by taking a look at three notable components – rhetoric, anecdotes, and a narrative.
+In this introductory article, I will begin reviewing the introduction by taking a look at three notable components of Ward’s work – rhetoric, anecdotes, and a narrative.

 Rhetoric, Anecdotes, and a Narrative

 Beginning with the cover of Authorized: The Use & Misuse of the King James Bible, the reader is introduced to the whimsical tone of Mark Ward.
-Starting with the title, the reader can expect to encounter at least two major themes that will be covered: How the King James Bible (KJV) can be used, and how it can be misused.
+Starting with the title, the reader can expect to encounter at least two major themes: How the King James Bible (KJV) can be used, and how it can be misused.
 The introduction gives the reader a good idea of how the rest of the book will feel.
-Ward weaves facts and quippy commentary together, providing a 1) statistic or statement, followed by 2) some sort of joke or anecdote, and 3) ending with a concluding thought.
+Ward weaves facts and quippy commentary together, following this basic formula throughout the work: providing a 1) statistic or statement, followed by 2) some sort of joke or anecdote, and 3) ending with a concluding thought.
 This pattern is exemplified in the first three sentences of the book.

 “1) Out of every 100 Americans who pulled a Bible off a shelf today, 55 of them pulled down a King James Version.
 2) I feel fairly safe in saying that the King James is the only 1611 release still on any bestseller lists.
 3) All the same, 55 percent is only slightly more than half, and the trend line is clear—for it started near 100 percent.
 The English-speaking Christian church, which was once almost completely unified in using the KJV, is no longer unified around a particular Bible translation.
 Why?
 Because people say they can no longer understand it.”Mark Ward, Authorized: The Use & Misuse of the King James Bible, ed.
 Elliot Ritzema, Lynnea Fraser, and Danielle Thevenaz (Bellingham, WA: Lexham Press, 2018), 1.

-This writing style demonstrates the power of rhetoric in giving validity to an opinion.
-It is a hallmark of well-written persuasive writing.
+The above quote is representative of Ward’s style as an author and exemplifies well-written persuasive writing.
 To demonstrate this point, note in the quoted passage above.
 Ward begins with a data point – 55% of Christians who read a Bible read a King James.
 He inserts a joke, and then provides his opinion that this clearly demonstrates that his interpretation of this number is that King James readership is on the decline.
 He then offers an explanation for this data point – that people simply cannot understand the KJV any longer.

 Ward’s anecdotes demonstrate that I may be onto something with my first point.